Karunabist/learning/README.md

    	* In texas we don't need SSN for licence

 5. Make sure to keep all documents in a very safe place and drive backup
-6. Keep an eye on student visa, CPT(part time 12 month, full time less then 12 month done before you graduate),OPT(1 year + 2 year extension), H1B rules
+6. Student: Keep an eye on student visa, CPT(part time 12 month, full time less then 12 month done before you graduate),OPT(1 year + 2 year extension), H1B rules

    CPT: